ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 \end{align*}`
 $$

 where we use the conventional log link to ensure we only make positive predictions.
-The `\(\beta_0\)` parameter is the placebo mean, on the log scale, and `\(\beta_1\)` is the deviation from that mean on log-scale units, for those in the active treatment group.
+The `\(\beta_0\)` parameter is the placebo mean on the log scale, and `\(\beta_1\)` is the deviation from that mean on log-scale units for those in the active treatment group.
 In a similar way, the negative-binomial version of our ANOVA model will be of the form

 $$
 `\begin{align*}